thmsmlr/instructor_ex/README.md

   @doc """
   ## Field Descriptions:
-  - class: Whether or not the email is spam
+  - class: Whether or not the email is spam.
-  - reason: A short, less than 10 word rationalization for the classification
+  - reason: A short, less than 10 word rationalization for the classification.
-  - score: A confidence score between 0.0 and 1.0 for the classification
+  - score: A confidence score between 0.0 and 1.0 for the classification.
   """
   @primary_key false
   embedded_schema do